mirror-shades/doxa/README.md

 for whatever masochistic reason, I decided to write a compiled language.

-I'm writing it in Zig because I think it's a good choice for the task and it's a good way to learn the language in depth.
-Documentation for the language exists as some markdown files but it's not complete.
+Documentation for the language exists as some markdown files but it's not complete. https://mirror-shades.github.io/Doxa-Docs/

 things to consider for VM scaling: